 Drugs and alcohol can numb many different things within a person’s life.
 In fact, substances are often used to dull feelings or senses so that something is easier to experience.
 Due to this, individuals struggling with addiction often do not fully understand or comprehend the magnitude or extent of a given situation or occurrence.
 One scenario this often occurs with is when they are dealing with feelings of loss.

 Loss can be a tough thing to deal with no matter who you are.
 When a family member or loved one passes away, it can be one of the hardest things to get through.
-Unfortunately, this is why many people self-medicate with drugs and alcohol to make the painful feelings easier to deal with.
+Unfortunately, this is why many people self-medicate with drugs and alcohol to make the painful feelings of loss easier to deal with.
 The loss of a loved one can bring a range of emotions, including anger, grief, and despair.
 When using drugs or alcohol to mask these feelings, the person may feel better for a short period, but the feelings come right back as soon as the effects wear off.
 Hiding these feelings leads many to use quite regularly so that they do not have ever to confront the painful emotions and their sense of loss.

 Drugs and Alcohol Prevent True Healing From Feelings of Loss